Tax Payment Options

-If you have already filed your tax return and want to pay your tax due, visit the tax payment site.
+If you have already filed your tax return return (Form 1040 and many other form types) and want to pay your tax due, visit the tax payment site.

 Personal Check or Money Order

 The IRS may permit you to pay in installments if you cannot pay in full on the due date.
 This method of payment has to be approved by the IRS.
 Following approval, the IRS agrees to let you make monthly payments for your debt instead of payment in full.
 In return, you agree to make timely monthly payments and pay all future tax liabilities.
 This means you must plan to have adequate future withholding or estimated tax payments so that future tax liabilities are paid in full when you file your returns.
-The IRS must let you use an installment agreement if you meet the following conditions:
+If your balance due is not more than $50,000, you can apply online for a payment agreement instead of filing Form 9465.
+The IRS virtually guarantees to let you use an installment agreement if you meet the following conditions: